Medical Scientist Training Program: Admissions

 Admission to MSTPs is the most competitive of all graduate medical education programs in the country.

-In 2018, 672 of 1855 total applicants successfully matriculated into MD-PhD programs, but only 513 of these slots were at MSTPs, making the matriculation rate for MSTPs nationally 27.7%.
+In 2018, 672 of 1855 total applicants successfully matriculated into MD-PhD programs (36.2%), but only 513 of these slots were at MSTPs, making the matriculation rate for MSTPs nationally 27.7%.

 In comparison, MD-only programs had 40,174 positions for a total of 95,797 applicants (a 41.9% matriculation rate).
 At each institution, these acceptance rates are varied and are often far more competitive than the national data.
 Applicants must have very strong MCAT scores and GPAs to be considered for positions in MSTP.
 Reflecting this fact, from 2018 to 2019 the average GPA and MCAT for matriculants to MSTPs were 3.79 and 515.6, respectively.
 MSTP applicants will often have very strong research experience as well, in addition to the typical qualifications required from MD-only applicants.

 Interviews for admissions at MSTPs tend to focus on the applicant's career goals and past experiences in scientific research.
 These may include short research talks or presentations followed by rigorous questioning by an interviewer or interviewing committee.
 MSTP applicants are often required to demonstrate a deep understanding of their past research projects.
 Multiple interview sessions conducted by different interviewers that last for 2 days are very common.
 At some MSTPs, applicants may also be required (or be offered the chance) to interview with the MD-only program.

 Financial support

 MSTP matriculants receive substantial financial awards that make them financially competitive to their MD-only counterparts even with the longer training periods.
 These allowances cover all tuition expenses, provide travel and supply allowances, and accommodate living expenses through an annual stipend (ranging from $26,000 to $39,000).
 Overall grants typically range from $600,000 - $1,000,000.
 These monetary awards compare to approximately $250,000 of pre-tax income.

 Since MSTP grants are a type of National Research Service Award, students must be nationals (citizens or noncitizens) of the United States or possess a I-151 or I-551 alien registration receipt.
 However many MSTPs offer non-MSTP grant funded positions, allowing for non-citizens and non-legalized nationals to be accepted into the MD-PhD program at that particular school.
 These programs are indistinguishable between the students besides the funding source.
-Furthermore, many non-MSTP medical schools have MD-PhD programs that are not supported by the NIH but offer similar training opportunities and grant money.
+Furthermore, many non-MSTP medical schools have MD-PhD programs that are not supported by the NIH but offer similar training opportunities and grant stipends.